Policy last updated

 - the damage is not covered under separate insurance purchased by the school through the Victorian Managed Insurance Authority (VMIA) and

-- the site of the works is in entitled space (works at Special Development Schools (SDS) and Special Schools will not be subject to facility area allocations).
+- the site of the works is considered entitled space (works at Special Development Schools (SDS) and Special Schools will not be subject to facility area allocations).

-The approved scope of works is carried out by Programmed and their sub-contractors.
-A nominated Project Manager contacts schools directly to arrange a suitable date to attend the site and commence works.
+The approved scope of works is carried out by the Make-safe Program and their sub-contractors.
+A nominated project manager contacts schools directly to arrange a suitable date to attend the site and commence works.
 Contractors will make every effort to minimise the impact on school operations while works are being completed.

 Where reinstatement works are declined, schools have several options: